geludwig/smps-ldo-designs/WEIPUSP21_SMPS/readme.md

-This SMPS fits into a WEIPU SP21 connector.
+This SMPS fits into a WEIPU SP21 connector and uses 0805 component size.